Felix Hernandez may be a reliever now for the Mariners, but ‘I’m still a starter’

 Right-hander Erasmo Ramirez arrived in Houston on Saturday afternoon.
 He will start in Hernandez’s place on Sunday in the series finale with the Astros.

-Ramirez was going to make another rehab start on Saturday after some mechanical issues in his previous outing.
-But the Mariners couldn’t wait for another rehab outing.
+Ramirez was going to make another rehab start Saturday after some mechanical issues in his previous outing, but the Mariners couldn’t wait for another rehab outing.

 “I know he wasn’t as sharp his last time out, but he’s certainly started plenty of games in the big leagues and he did a nice job for us last year,” Servais said.
 “He wasn’t himself early in the season with the setback in spring training.
 We’ll just fire him out there, eyeball it and see how it goes.”